Dr Tarik Olcay

 Dr Olcay has a multi-disciplinary background with degrees in law, political science, and economics.
 He specialises in constitutional law and legal theory, and his main research interests lie in comparative constitutional law, constitutional theory, natural law theories, and law and technology.
 His research to date has been funded by institutions including the British Academy (BA), AHRC Global Challenges Research Fund (GCRF), the US National Science Foundation (NSF), and the Scottish Council on Global Affairs (SCGA).
 His PhD, completed in 2018 at the University of Glasgow, studied the justifications of constitutional unamendability from comparative and theoretical perspectives.

 Dr Olcay is a Fellow of the Higher Education Academy (FHEA).
-He currently serves as an External Examiner at the School of Law, University of Strathclyde, and a reviewer for the Scottish Graduate School for Arts and Humanities (SGSAH) and Scottish Universities Insight Institute (SUII).
-He is also a member of the Constitutional Law and Human Rights Committee of the Law Society of Scotland.
+He convenes the Law Reading Group in the Law School and is the University’s constituency representative with the Society of Legal Scholars.
+He currently serves as an External Examiner at the School of Law, University of Strathclyde, and is a reviewer for the Scottish Graduate School for Arts and Humanities (SGSAH).
+He is also a member of the Constitutional Law and Human Rights Sub-committee of the Law Society of Scotland.

 Research

 Dr Olcay's research spans the areas of comparative constitutional law and constitutional theory.
-His current research mainly focusses on constitutional change and seeks to find viable justifications for limiting the power to amend a constitution.

 He is currently working on three research projects: